What Does the Quran Actually Say About Hijab?

 These verses addressing the hijab as a head cover do so in different ways.
 Plus, they don’t only talk about covering the hair or dressing in a modest manner, but they refer more importantly to attitude and modest behavior, which is the sole essence of hijab.

 The verses stress that women shouldn’t show their adornments and that they should lower their gazes and stay modest.
-In one way, that tells you that hijab is more about covering your hair.
+In one way, that tells you that hijab isn’t only about covering your hair.
 It’s more about acting in a modest, humble way and protecting your beauty from hungry gazes.

 How Did the Quran Refer to the Hijab?